What is Talus (US)?

 3. Tokenomics & Governance

 The US token has a total supply of 10 billion, with 2.2 billion currently circulating.
-Its primary utilities are operational and governance-focused: users pay fees in US for agent workflows, stakeholders can earn rewards, and token holders participate in protocol decisions.
-A deflationary mechanism is embedded, where 10% of protocol revenue is used to buy back and burn US tokens, potentially creating scarcity as network usage grows (Phemex).
+Its core utilities are transactional (paying for agent workflows), staking (securing the network), and governance (voting on protocol upgrades).
+A deflationary mechanism is in place where 10% of protocol revenue is used to buy back and burn US tokens, potentially creating scarcity over time (Phemex).

 Conclusion